RazorPageTraining/Part_4_CRUD/README.md

    }
    ```

-6. Then, open Manage.cshtml.cs and replace this code
+6. Then, open Manage.cshtml.cs and replace with this code :

    ```C#
    using Microsoft.AspNetCore.Mvc;